shobhit-singh/shobhit-singh/README.md

 I'm Shobhit

 Generally works on Python, SQL, PL/SQL, Business Inteligence & ETL.
-Passionate about Data Science, Big Data & Cloud Computing.
+Passionate about Data Science, Big Data & Cloud Computing.<br>
 If you’d like to get in touch, feel free to connect!

 [shobhitsingh.in](http://shobhitsingh.in/)<br>